MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/overview-hololens.md

 Finally, place the call window wherever you want in your world by toggling **Pin** and **Unpin** ![Pin](media/RAHL_Pin.png "Pin").

 Remote Assist supports different languages on HoloLens versus HoloLens 2.
-Check if your language is supported in Remote Assist in [our FAQs](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/faq#what-languages-is-dynamics-365-remote-assist-hololens-available-in).
+Check if your language is supported in Remote Assist in [our FAQs](faq.md).

 > [!Note]
 > Remote Assist on HoloLens and HoloLens 2 offer the same capabilities.
 However, HoloLens gestures differ from HoloLens 2 gestures.
 Learn how to [navigate HoloLens gestures](https://docs.microsoft.com/hololens/hololens1-basic-usage) or [navigate Hololens 2 gestures](https://docs.microsoft.com/hololens/hololens2-basic-usage) before reading the rest of this document.
+You may also watch how-to videos showing how to use Remote Assist features on HoloLens 1.

 ## Collaborating with a Teams desktop user versus a Teams mobile user

 The only difference between collaborating with one or more Teams desktop users versus collaborating with one Teams mobile user is that a Teams desktop user can initiate a Teams cloud-based recording of a group call.
-A Teams mobile user cannot initiate cloud-based recordings of a group call.
+A Teams mobile user cannot initiate a cloud-based recording of a group call.
 The difference is indicated in bold in the following table.

 | In a...  |Can a Remote Assist HoloLens user record?     |  Can a Teams desktop user record? |  Can a Teams mobile user record?  |
 |---|---|---|---|